Kansas City Car Accident Attorneys

 Comprehensive Representation for Car Accident Victims

-The experienced personal injury lawyers at Dempsey & Kingsland, P.C. have handled hundreds of car accident cases throughout Missouri and Kansas.
-We are skilled at proving the negligence and extracting full compensation for the physical, financial, and personal impact that a car crash has on the victims and their families.
-After a family member’s serious injury in a car accident, it is important that you work with a Kansas City car accident attorney who can take on the burdens and prevent the insurance companies from taking advantage of you during a vulnerable time.
+The experienced Kansas City car accident lawyers at Dempsey & Kingsland, P.C. have handled hundreds of auto accident cases throughout Missouri and Kansas.
+We are skilled at proving negligence and extracting full compensation for the physical, financial, and personal impact that a car crash has on victims and their families.
+If you or a family member has suffered a serious injury in a car accident, our knowledgeable attorneys can pursue full and fair compensation on your behalf and prevent the insurance companies from taking advantage of you during a vulnerable time.

 Don’t talk to the insurance representatives – talk to an attorney first about a serious or catastrophic car accident that injured or killed a family member.
 Call us at (816) 484-3776 today.

 We Know Car Accidents

 Trial lawyers Lee Dempsey and Bob Kingsland have each practiced for more than 25 years and have secured substantial settlements and jury verdicts for clients.

 We are familiar with the unique injuries and legal issues presented in all types of auto accidents, including: